Mittenbuhler/Neural_Network/README.md

 * [Acknowledgements](#acknowledgements)

 ## About the Project
 This repository contains a PyPI package for the recognition of handwritten digits using a neural network (NN).
-Only Numpy is used for the implementation of the neural network itself.
+Only Numpy is used for the implementation of the NN itself.
 The project was created in the context of a programming course at the University of Amsterdam.
 It therefore rather serves illustrative than practical purposes.

-The most interesting code - the implementation of the neural network (i.e., initializing, training, running, and evaluating) - can be found in the 'digit_recognition.py' script.
+The most interesting code - the implementation of the NN (i.e., initializing, training, running, and evaluating) - can be found in the 'digit_recognition.py' script.

-The package also includes a GUI, which allows to draw a number and have it recognized by the neural network.
+The package also includes a GUI, which allows to draw a number and have it recognized by the NN.

 ![alt text](https://github.com/Mittenbuhler/digit_recognition/blob/dev/gui_example.png?raw=true)